ERDDAP

 use a front end system

-that assigns a given user to just one of the composite ERDDAPs (base on the IP address),
+that assigns a given user to just one of the composite ERDDAPs (based on the IP address),

 so that all of the user's requests go to just one of the composite ERDDAPs.